SERVICES

 Developmental Editing

 This is a big-picture review of your manuscript, before line editing and copyediting, that helps shape your work and organize your ideas.
 This can include character and plot development as well as finding structural inconsistencies.
-Developmental editing provides a high-level view of your writing in which I help you create a developmental plan and coherent manuscript.
+Developmental editing provides a high-level view of your writing in which I create a developmental plan and mark up your manuscript, helping you create a coherent, engaging, and marketable book that aligns with your goals.

 Manuscript Evaluation